Preparation and Characterization of Thin Arsenic Targets for Stacked-Target Experiments: Experimental Arsenic Target Fabrication

 \subsection{Vapor Deposition}

-The vapor deposition of arsenic was performed at Oak Ridge National Laboratory (ORNL) using arsenic powder source material, purified of As$_2$O$_3$ contamination by heating to the compound's evaporation temperature.
+The vapor deposition of arsenic was performed at Oak Ridge National Laboratory (ORNL) using arsenic powder source material, purified of As$_2$O$_3$ contamination by heating above $460^\circ$C, beyond the compound's evaporation temperature \cite{AsOxideTemp}.

 For each vapor deposit, approximately 1\,g of arsenic was placed in the bottom of a 24\,mm inside diameter soda lime glass closed bottom vial of 2\,cm length.
 Source mass of 1\,g represents excess arsenic per desired target but was found to give more uniform deposition coverage with similar experiment times and final deposit mass.